hays-hutton/lambdas/pull/README.md

 4. Create the pull function in the AWS lambda console at least once.
 Then the "lambda" script should work.
 5. Configure the AWS command line (see http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)
 6. Run ./lambda
-7. In the AWS Lambda console, hit test to see if it works
+7. Adjust pull code query to match your collection in your MongoDB
-8. Adjust pull code to point to your text field in your MongoDB collection
+8. In the AWS Lambda console, hit test to see if it works